Application

 AppInstance checks:

-• metadata.application is a valid Application
+• metadata.application is a valid application.

-• spec.cluster is a valid Console Cluster technical id
+• spec.cluster is a valid Console cluster technical Id.

-• spec.resources[].type can be TOPIC, GROUP, SUBJECT
+• spec.resources[].type can be TOPIC, CONSUMER_GROUP, SUBJECT or CONNECTOR:

-• spec.resources[].patternType can be PREFIXED or LITERAL
+• spec.resources[].patternType can be PREFIXED or LITERAL.

-• click.orders.: Resource is a child-resource of click
+• click.orders.: resource is a child-resource of click

-• cli: Resource is a parent-resource of click
+• cli: resource is a parent-resource of click

 • Console

-• Members of the Owner Group can create Application API Keys from the UI
+• Members of the owner group can create application API keys from the UI.

 • Kafka

-• Service Account is granted the following ACLs over the declared resources depending on the type:
+• Service account is granted the following ACLs over the declared resources depending on the type:

-• Topic: READ, WRITE, DESCRIBE_CONFIGS
+• Topic: READ, WRITE and DESCRIBE_CONFIGS

 • ConsumerGroup: READ

-Managed with: CLI API
+• Managed with: API, CLI

 ---